Twin Cities, Gemini

 Once at Gabrielle’s side, Alice extended a hand.
 Gabrielle accepted the gesture with a slight smirk before they conversed with one another quietly.
 Gabrielle’s face paled as their conversation continued, and she shook her head before looking to and through Theta and then to and through Omicron.

 Jericho glanced over at Cadence to find her surrounded by Allen Foxman, Carl Foxman, Fortuna, and Maximallian.
 Fortuna and Allen soon detached themselves from that circle, however, and moved over to speak with Ambrose, Agape, Bendetto, and Cavallo who were speaking within their own circle.
 Fortuna, Allen, and Carl kept throwing glances back at Theta.
-But Cadence didn’t pay the behavior any mind.
+But Cadence didn’t seem to pay the behavior any mind.
 Although her shoulders were loose and her arms widespread, Jericho could feel the relief, the joy, leaking through their connection.
 There was a slight swelling in Jericho’s chest at this feeling, prompting him to consider the fact that he was ‘happy’ for her, but—

 Jericho’s gaze flicked over to Omicron.
 Their eyes met.
 Jericho tightened his grip on the handle of his suitcase.